cirorizzo/WhitSquare/README.md

 ### SetUp
 Before to compile and Run providing to edit the *project.proterties* file (in the project) to use your own CLIENT_ID and CLIENT_SECRET provided by [Foursquare Integration](https://developer.foursquare.com/)

+###Usage
+On running, tap on the magnifier lens e typing the location (City) you requesting the popular venues